Homewrecker: Non-affair homewreckers

 Less frequently, other intense and/or time-consuming pursuits of a partner lead to broken relationships and are labeled "homewreckers"; alcoholism, for example, has long been identified as a homewrecker.
 More common examples are drug addiction, gambling addiction, domestic violence, e.g. child abuse and controlling personality.

 Other common targets for homewrecker labeling are intense pursuit of a career, devotion to a hobby, or running a business.
 The time commitment to these and similar activities can rend normal home life asunder and earn the name "homewrecker".

 Immersive Internet-based social applications and pornography are also becoming more commonly labelled as homewreckers, especially when they share the social and sexual aspects of having an affair.

 Family members can act as homewreckers by alienating one partner, identifying weaknesses in one partner, and/or exacerbating minor disagreements into major issues.

 Disputed labeling

-Usage is disputed in situations where the relationship was in trouble even without the affair.
+Usage is disputed for precarious relationships prior to the affair.
 For example, in a faltering marriage, an estranged husband may have an affair, and the wife may blame the alleged homewrecker for the breakup of the marriage, even though the affair itself was partly the result of stresses that pre-dated it.
-Nevertheless, even in such cases, the affair can be a major additional stressor and make the relationship unsalvageable.
+Nevertheless, even in such cases, the affair can be a major impetus in making the relationship unsalvageable.

 Others suggest that affairs should never create an impression of homewrecking since it is unhealthy relationships that lead to affairs and that any fault for an affair should be laid more at the feet of the cheating partner than at the third party.

 Other uses

-Arts

-Homewrecker is frequently used in the title of works in the performing arts, including songs, record albums, movies, television series and episodes of television series.
-See Homewrecker (disambiguation).